rileyhales/gfs/README.md

 Reset the Thredds server so the catalog is regenerated with the edits that you've made.
 The command to reset your server will vary based on your installation method, such as ```docker reset thredds``` or ```sudo systemctl reset tomcat```.

 ### 3 Get the GFS Data from NOAA
+After installing the app, you can use the check for new data button (inside the app) to begin a download of the newest GFS datasets.

 ### 4 Set up a GeoServer (World Region Boundaries) (Optional, Recommended)
 Refer to the documentation for GeoServer to set up an instance of GeoServer on your tethys server.
 If you choose not to use geoserver, skip this step and follow instructions in step 5 for the custom settings.